maxuser0/minescript/docs/pyjinn.md

 - "tick", "render", "key", "mouse", "chat", "outgoing_chat_intercept", "add_entity",
   "block_update", "explosion", "take_item", "damage", "chunk"

-Scripts can import the Minescript standard library explicitly:
+Scripts can import the Minescript standard library explicitly.
+For simple IDE integration (e.g.
+VSCode), you can use imports like these:

-  - for simple IDE integration (e.g. VSCode): `from system.pyj.minescript import *`
+- `from system.pyj.minescript import *`
+- `import system.pyj.minescript as m`

+For consistency with existing Python scripts you can use imports like these:

-  - for consistency with existing Python scripts: `from minescript import *` or `import minescript`
+- `from minescript import *`
+- `import minescript`
+- `import minescript as m`

 If there are no imports of `minescript` or `system.pyj.minescript` in the main script, it is imported implicitly as:

 - `from system.pyj.minescript import *`

 For IDE compatibility, `.pyj` files are used only for the main script file and